 West Berkshire Council is in the process of producing a Minerals and Waste Local Plan for the district (MWLP).
-The MWLP will replace the saved policies within the Replacement Minerals Local Plan (1995 with alterations adopted in 1997 and 2001)) for Berkshire and the Waste Local Plan for Berkshire (1998).
+The MWLP will replace the saved policies within the Replacement Minerals Local Plan for Berkshire (1995 with alterations adopted in 1997 and 2001) and the Waste Local Plan for Berkshire (1998).

-The timetable for the MWLP is set out in the Local Development Scheme (LDS) January 2018.
+The timetable for the MWLP is set out in the Local Development Scheme (LDS) April 2020.

 There have been several rounds of consultation on the MWLP.
-The Issues and Options (including Reg 18) consultation took place between 17 January and 28 February 2014.
+The Issues and Options (including Reg.
+18) consultation took place between 17 January and 28 February 2014.
 The Preferred Options version of the MWLP was published for consultation in May 2017.
 The results of the Consultation were published on the Council's website in October 2018.
+The Proposed Submission Consultation for the MWLP (Reg.
+19) was carried out in January/February 2021.
+A summary of the comments made will be published as one of the submission documents for the MWLP examination.

-All consultations have been carried out in line with the requirements set out in the adopted West Berkshire Statement of Community Involvement (2014, amended Jan 2015).
+All consultations have been carried out in line with the requirements set out in the adopted West Berkshire Statement of Community Involvement (2014, amended Jan 2015, revised Jan 2020).